|

 blessing of salvation to His people.
 In a vineyard,

 the vine is the main trunk of the plant.
-The
+The branches

-their vitality and nutrients.
-The vine is the
+and nutrients.
+The vine is the source, the tap of

-source, the tap of these things to the branches.
-The
+these things to the branches.
+The vine is the means of

-vine is the means of support, literally as well as
+support, literally as well as physically, to the

-branches have nothing.
 They die.
-That is why they
+That is why they have to be connected to the

-spiritually, with Christ and His people.
-His
+vine.
+It is this way, spiritually, with Christ and His

-we are nothing.
+Christ we are nothing.
 It is in Christ that all the

 nutrients of God’s grace that we stand in need of